NNN Lease vs Gross Lease: 5-Year Financial Comparison

 - Gross: $143.37/SF ($931,905 for 6,500 SF)

-In this model, the gross lease tenant pays about $38,000 more over 5 years.
-The breakeven point where NNN becomes more expensive than gross is roughly when operating expense increases outpace the rent escalation built into the gross lease.
+In this model, the gross lease tenant pays about $35,000 more over 5 years.
+NNN becomes more expensive than gross when operating expense increases outpace the rent escalation built into the gross lease.

 What changes the result: If insurance spikes 40% in year two (which happened to many Sun Belt properties in 2024), the NNN tenant immediately absorbs $0.64/SF more.
-At 10%/year insurance growth the model above captures that trajectory.
-At 20%/year insurance growth, NNN crosses above the gross structure in year three.
+The model above uses 10%/year insurance growth.
+In markets where insurance is growing faster (25 to 40%/year in some coastal corridors), the NNN tenant's cumulative cost advantage erodes quickly and can flip depending on the gross lease escalation baked in at signing.

 Use the NOI impact calculator to model these scenarios with your actual property data.